-In the autumn term we enjoyed the stories of The Gingerbread Man, Goldilocks and the Three Bears, The Colour Monster and Dear Zoo.
-We have learnt to retell them using a story map, actions and lots of enthusiasm.
+In reception we look at a wide variety of stories including: The Gingerbread Man, Goldilocks and the Three Bears, The Colour Monster and Dear Zoo.
+As the terms progress we learn to retell them using a story map, actions and lots of enthusiasm.

-We have enhanced the learning experience by making our own Gingerbread Men, eating porridge, going on a bear hunt in the woods and making our own masks/props.
-Our role play area has been transformed from the Gingerbread Man’s kitchen, the Three Bear’s Cottage, a Zoo and a Colour Science Laboratory.
+We try to enhance the learning experiences of all children by linking activities and experiences.
+For example, we make our own Gingerbread Men, eat porridge, go on a bear hunt in the woods and make our own masks/props.
+Our role play area will transform from the Gingerbread Man’s kitchen, the Three Bear’s Cottage, a Zoo and a Colour Science Laboratory.

-In the Spring term we have explored: Room on the Broom, The Way Back Home, Zog, Handa’s Surprise and The Hungry Caterpillar.
-We have combined these texts with non-fiction books about space, food and understanding different animal life-cycles.
-The children particularly enjoyed exploring all the tropical fruit from Handa’s surprise and making witches potions in the role play area.
+Later in the year we explore: Room on the Broom, The Way Back Home, Zog, Handa’s Surprise and The Hungry Caterpillar.
+We combine these texts with non-fiction books about space, food and understanding different animal life-cycles.
+The children particularly enjoy exploring all the tropical fruit from Handa’s surprise and making witches potions in the role play area.

 In addition to the school reading books, once a week each class visits the school library where we share a story and choose a story book to take home and enjoy.

 When children start in reception we focus on key skills: carefully counting objects, identifying and recognising numerals and knowing basic 2D shape names.
 We practice counting from 1-20 and back again frequently to ensure children have a sound understanding of basic concepts.
 As the year progresses we move on, following the EYFS framework and introduce addition, subtraction, doubling and time into our lessons.